 When the process is focused on helping people stay away from gambling, it’s easy to forget what caused the addiction in the first place.
 On QG, we believe pain is the cause of addiction.
 Gambling is just a way to escape pain, not the cause of the addiction.
 It means that if the person stays away from gambling and doesn’t deal with what causes them pain, the risk he/she gets addicted to something else is undoubtedly high.

-On QG, we help people fight pain and to help them ease the pain.
+On QG, we help people fight pain and to help ease the pain.
 The goal is to create a happy and free person.
-We believe a happy person experiences less pain and is, therefore, more resilient to become addicted to anything.
+We believe a happy person experiences less pain and is, therefore, more resilient to becoming addicted to anything.

 In GA, they count the days since your last bet.
 It can be effective and get people motivated.
 But, since the focus is on staying away from gambling if the person relapses, he/she has to admit it to the group and start over.
 For us, it feels almost like the relapse is punished.